Armin Meiwes: Incarceration

 Between 2006 and 2018, Meiwes was imprisoned at Justizvollzugsanstalt Kassel II, a sociotherapeutic correctional facility.
 In June 2018, he was transferred to JVA Kassel I, where he remained as of August 2025.
 As of 2020, Meiwes has been allowed to go outside of prison for supervised excursions in disguise around town in a different state.
 In prison, Meiwes works at the laundry and often attends church service.

+Meiwes was or is politically active as a member of the "Grüne Knastgruppe" (Green Prison Group), a political group of inmates.
+They align themselves with the party Alliance 90/The Greens.
+Several members of the group are also members of the party itself, Meiwes among them.
+However, this drew criticism from other political parties—particularly the Christian Democratic Union of Germany (CDU)—prompting the Greens to decide that, while they would not recognize Meiwes as a full-fledged party member, he was nonetheless entitled to political participation as part of his social reintegration.
+For a time, Meiwes served as the leader of the Green Prison Group.

 In October 2018, Frankfurt court ruled that Meiwes would not be eligible for parole after 15 years and would only receive any form of release if psychiatrists judged him to pose no further danger to society at large.
 Appeals for early release were denied in November 2017 and August 2020.
 A complaint filed against the higher regional court of Frankfurt for the former appeal denial was dismissed with the specific reason that Meiwes was deemed likely for recidivism.

-In July 2025, after replacing his original attorney earlier in the year, Meiwes again requested early release.
-Frankfurt's public prosecutor's office filed for a denial of the request. but agreed after talks with Meiwes and his legal defence to have any hearings related to the request adjourned until 2026.
+In July 2025, after replacing his original attorney earlier in the year, Meiwes again requested early release on parole.
+Frankfurt's public prosecutor's office filed for a denial of the request but agreed after talks with Meiwes and his legal defence to have any hearings related to the request adjourned until 2026.
 Meiwes' new lawyer, Frank Füglein, also complained that Meiwes had been deprived of regular psychotherapy appointments and supervised furlough in recent years.
 Following reports on the release request in August 2025, Meiwes wrote a letter to the Hessische/Niedersächsische Allgemeine newspaper, as he disagreed with their description of the cannibalism.
 Meiwes emphasised that while he and Brandes had attempted to eat the latter's penis, neither managed to actually consume it, also repeating that the castration occurred at Brandes' insistence.